nbcrrolls/website/project-browser/readme.rst

 This file explains how to create html distribution for the project browser

-Writign CSP and DBP files
+Writing CSP and DBP files
 -----------------------------

 This section explains how to write DBP and CSP files